 At a certain point we have to make the decision– are we going to believe what people say about us or are we going to decide for ourselves who we are?

-We live in a harsh world, and it is important to feel all emotions, including the negative.
-But being negative never helps your productivity or ability to overcome a difficult time.
+At the same time, it is important to feel all emotions, including the negative rather than suppress them.
+We just have to be more careful with how we deal with any negativity.
 As the Mayo Clinic staff suggests in an article where they discuss the health benefits of positive thinking and self-talk, “Positive thinking doesn’t mean that you keep your head in the sand and ignore life’s less pleasant situations.
 Positive thinking just means that you approach unpleasantness in a more positive and productive way.”

 There’s a difference between allowing yourself to grieve, be upset and let the tears out, and another thing to be the source of that pain for yourself.
 Having hope and faith that for every struggle and every challenge, there is a light at the end of the tunnel, and that God is with and there for you can make all the difference in how you come out of your struggles.
 Stronger.
 Better.
 More Grateful.